-This information explains why there is set to be an increase in the energy price cap, what it means for regular consumers and what your options are.
+This information explains why there is set to be an increase in the energy price cap, what it means and what your options are to save money.

-The 2021 increase in the energy price cap is a whopping 9%.
-For a customer on a standard variable tariff (SVT) with a medium sized household and average usage, this will mean an increase of £96 to every household’s bills.
+The February 2021 increase in the energy price cap was a whopping 9%.
+For a customer on the standard variable tariff (SVT) with a medium sized household and average usage, this meant an increase of £96 to every household’s bills.

-Most energy companies will write to their customers in February and March to inform them of this increase, effective from the start of April.
-These higher prices will apply to companies’ default tariffs where a customer hasn’t made an ‘active choice’ (including the standard variable or fixed default tariffs).
+These higher prices will apply to ‘default’ tariffs; this is where a customer hasn’t made a recent ‘active choice’ about their tariff.
+This includes the most common Standard Variable Tariff (SVT) or fixed default tariffs.
 It doesn’t apply to a fixed tariff a customer has actively chosen.
-If you’re currently on a fixed tariff, you’ll experience this increase when your fixed term period ends - unless you take action.
+If you’re currently on a fixed tariff, you’ll roll onto this high-cost default tariff when your fixed term period ends - unless you take action.

-There are a few reasons.
+The driving factors are largely the same ones which led to the February increase.
 Firstly, the wholesale costs of providing energy are increasing.
 Having originally dipped at the start of the COVID-19 pandemic when large sections of businesses stopped work altogether, costs are now increasing as countries start to recover.
-This is due to higher:
+This is due to higher: -

-The second reason for higher costs is strongly related to the current pandemic.
-With an increasing number of customers unable to pay their bills, energy companies have rising amounts of debt.
-It is the role of the regulator OFGEM to help prevent energy companies from going out of business, which has knock-on implications for suppliers and customers (possibly in even higher prices).
-By raising the price for those who are able to pay, it lowers the risk of energy companies failing.
+In addition to supply and demand factors, there is an increasing number of customers who are unable to pay their bills.
+As a result, energy companies have rising amounts of debt.
+Part of OFGEM’s remit is to help prevent energy companies from going out of business; raising the price for those who are able to pay lowers the risk of energy companies failing.

-At ismybillfair.com, we know that 79% of people would rather get a cheaper deal from their current energy company, than go through the hassle of switching supplier.
-We work directly with Britain’s biggest energy companies to offer you just that - helping you save money whilst staying with your current supplier.
-Whilst you can’t protect yourself entirely from these increases, as your overall bill is likely to go up whoever you’re with, you can make sure you’re on the best value tariff with your supplier.
-This means you making an active choice.
-It often means fixing your price for a period of time, which can help protect against further price increases, too.
+79% of people would rather get a cheaper deal from their current energy company, than have the hassle of switching supplier.
+Whilst you can’t protect yourself entirely from these increases, as your overall bill is likely to go up whoever you’re with, you can make sure you’re on the best value tariff with your current supplier.
+This means you making an active choice to ensure you don’t end up on a high-cost default tariff.
+Fixing your price for a period of time creates peace of mind and helps to protect against further price increases.

 Co-founder and CEO, ismybillfair.com